majna/schema/README.md

 ## Example of created records in table 'posts':

-It will assign few tags to each Post and pick a random category and blog.
+It will assign few tags and comments to each Post and pick a random category and blog.

 	id: 1
 	category_id: 48